Ibrahim778/vitacompanion/README.md

 # Install

+The main plugin `vitacompanion.suprx` requires QuickMenuReborn, to install it see instructions [here](https://github.com/Ibrahim778/QuickMenuReborn)

-Run VitaShell on your PS Vita, press SELECT to activate the FTP server and copy `vitacompanion.suprx` to `ur0:/tai`.
-Finally, add the following line to `ur0:/tai/config.txt`:
+The kernel plugin is to be installed normally run VitaShell on your PS Vita, press SELECT to activate the FTP server and copy `VCKernel.skprx` to `ur0:/tai`.
+Finally, add the following line to `ur0:/tai/config.txt` under the `*KERNEL` section:

 ```
-*main
-ur0:tai/vitacompanion.suprx
+ur0:tai/VCKernel.skprx
 ```

 # Usage